 Conduct research.

-Gather important facts and figures—access internal reports, speak to key stakeholders, and conduct online research.
+er important facts and figures—access internal reports, speak to key stakeholders, and conduct online research.
 Be sure to double-check all data, because inaccurate information makes you look bad and can lead to poor decisions.

 Recommend specific, measurable actions.

-Explain the goal you’d like to see implemented, along a timeline and actions that can be taken to accomplish your goal—on time and within budget.
+Explain the goal you’d like to see implemented, along a timeline and actions that can be taken to accomplish your goal—

 Create an executive summary.